Skip to content

 Dunlosky et al. 2013 utility ratings for 10 common learning techniques: retrieval practice and distributed practice rated high utility, interleaved practice, elaborative interrogation, and self-explanation rated moderate, while highlighting, rereading, summarization, keyword mnemonic, and imagery for text rated low utility Dunlosky’s team rated 10 techniques across 700+ studies.
 Only 2 earned “high utility.”
 The 5 most popular methods among students all fell into the bottom tier.

-Most study methods don’t work because they create a feeling of knowing without building real recall.
-Highlighting, rereading, and summarizing produce what Robert Bjork calls the fluency illusion: text that looks familiar tricks your brain into thinking it’s stored.
+The popular methods fail for one reason.
+They manufacture a feeling of knowing without building any real recall.
+Highlighting, rereading, and summarizing produce what Robert Bjork calls the fluency illusion.
+Text that looks familiar tricks your brain into thinking it’s stored.
 It isn’t.
-In LearnClash, every quiz question forces you to pull the answer from memory, bypassing the fluency illusion entirely.
+Every LearnClash question forces you to pull the answer from memory, so the fluency illusion never gets a foothold.

-Here’s what 14 years of replicated research found.
-Hartwig and Dunlosky (2012) surveyed student habits: 83.6% mass their study sessions (cram), and 66% reread their notes.
-Both are weak choices for long-term retention.
-A 2025 review in PMC added a twist: 77% of students believe their strategies are effective, and only a handful recognize their methods as weak.
-The gap between what students do and what works is enormous, which is why Dunlosky’s expanded ranking matters:
+Fourteen years of replicated research backs this up.
+Hartwig and Dunlosky (2012) surveyed student habits and found 83.6% mass their study sessions (cram), and 66% reread their notes.
+Both are weak bets for long-term retention.
+A 2025 review in PMC added a twist.
+77% of students believe their strategies are effective, and only a handful recognize their own methods as weak.
+So the gap between what students do and what works is huge.
+That gap is exactly why Dunlosky’s expanded ranking matters:

 RatingTechniqueWhat It Means